Complete Beginner's Guide to Free Bets

 Plus, just be aware that most free bets need to be placed within a certain timeframe.
 This is usually within 7 days of the free bet being credit to your account but can vary.

-- Minimum Odds: You may only be allowed to use your free bet on selections with minimum odds (e.g. Evens or greater).
+- Minimum Odds: Some online bookies only let you use free bets at minimum odds (e.g. Evens or greater).

 - Expiry Date: Free bets often expire within 7 to 30 days of them being credit to your account.
-Use them before they disappear!
+Make sure that you use them before they disappear!

 - Limited Markets: Some free bets can only be used on specific sports, events, or types of bets (e.g. only singles, not ACCA's).

-- One-Time Use: Some free bets must be used in full, whereas others can be split up into separate bets (e.g. two £5 bets instead of one £10).
+- Single Use: Some free bets need to be used in full in one bet, whereas others can be split up into separate bets (e.g. place two £5 bets instead of just one £10 bet).

 It's always a good idea to employ some form of strategy when deciding how to use the free bets that bookies offer.
 Here are smart choices for beginners and regular bettors.